-Want to become a truck driver, here are the steps to do it.
+Want to become a professional truck driver?
+Here are the steps to do it.

 Getting your Commercial Drivers License (CDL) and becoming a professional trucker is a highly rewarding opportunity, you get to drive a heavy vehicle across the roads of North America and meet interesting people.
 There is something for everyone in trucking; it is just a matter of coming up with a plan to get there.

-Step 1 – Get Your State Commercial Drivers License Handbook
+Step 1 – Get Your State Commercial Drivers License Manual

 You should read the handbook as part of your preparations and planning process; it will help to determine what level of CDL you need for the jobs that you will be seeking, and which endorsements you will need.